Pithovirus/WebApp_BSCS3A/README.md

 Folder Name Should Be "GroupNumber_WebApp.

-Deadline is on 18 Wednesday.
+Deadline is on 26 Thursday.